 The University collects and uses your personal information to operate and deliver any services you have requested.
 The University may share data with contracted partners to ensure we can provide these services.
 The companies with which we work are committed to ensuring information is managed in line with the requirements of data protection law.
 The personal data that is actually shared will always be limited precisely to what the other organisation needs to meet its requirements or deliver its services.

 The University may disclose personal information in the following circumstances:

 The University takes its obligations under the GDPR seriously in terms of not holding on to personal data for any longer than is necessary.
 The University has a retention schedule in place for the different categories of data it holds.

-Prospective students who do not apply for a course: we will hold your data for a maximum of two years from the month you intended to start your course.
+We will hold your data for a maximum of two years from the month you intended to start your course.
 For example: if you told us you wanted to start in September 2018 and then did not update your details with us, we would delete your data in September 2020.

-Prospective students who apply for a course but then do not enrol: we will hold your data for a maximum of three years from the month you intended to start your course.
+We will hold your data for a maximum of three years from the month you intended to start your course.
 For example: if you applied to start in September 2018 and then did not enrol, we would delete your data in September 2021.

 Under the GDPR you have the following rights: